-In 2017 there were 460 children in care in Rochdale borough.
+In 2022 there were 554 children in care in the borough of Rochdale.

 All children deserve to grow up free from harm, in a stable and nurturing environment and with the same opportunities to succeed as every other child.

 Our most vulnerable and disadvantaged children need more intensive support to have the same foundation others take for granted.
 We address the needs of the most vulnerable and disadvantaged children in Rochdale borough and we work with other agencies and partners to provide effective, early help for these children.

 What is safeguarding?

 Safeguarding is broader than child protection and is about the action taken to promote the welfare of children and protect them from harm.
 It’s an essential part of children’s health and it’s everyone’s responsibility.

 - Preventing damage to children’s health and development

 - Ensuring that children grow up in safe environments

 - Taking action to enable children to have the best outcomes possible

 - Office for Health Improvement and Disparities (OHID) – vulnerable young people profile - this profile from OHID presents data on vulnerable children and young people and includes information on the number of children in care, looked after children, new child protection cases and the percentage of children who are a cause for concern.